Yulun Zhang

 Biography

 Previously, I was a master/undergrad student majoring in Computer Science at the University of Southern California.
-I was working in ICAROS lab at USC with Professor Stefanos Nikolaidis and Matt Fontaine on surrogate assisted QD optimization and scenario generation for human-robot coordination.
-I was also working in RESL at USC with Dr. Ryan Julian and K.R.
+I was working in ICAROS lab at USC with Professor Stefanos Nikolaidis and Dr. Matthew Fontaine on surrogate assisted QD optimization and scenario generation for human-robot coordination.
+I was also working in RESL at USC with Dr. Ryan Julian and Dr. K.R.
 Zentner on transfer learning for robotics.

-In addition, I was working in the USC Interaction Lab with Dr. Matt Rueben on socially assistive robotics as well as Professor William Halfond’s group on record and replay tools for Android.
+In addition, I was working in the USC Interaction Lab with Professor Matt Rueben on socially assistive robotics as well as Professor William Halfond’s group on record and replay tools for Android.

 I am also enthusiastic about photography, especially scenery photography.
 Check out my photography portfolio and instagram for some of my works.